microsoft/TypeScript/doc/spec.md

 ## <a name="1.1"/>1.1 Ambient Declarations

 An ambient declaration introduces a variable into a TypeScript scope, but has zero impact on the emitted JavaScript program.
 Programmers can use ambient declarations to tell the TypeScript compiler that some other component will supply a variable.
 For example, by default the TypeScript compiler will print an error for uses of undefined variables.
 To add some of the common variables defined by browsers, a TypeScript programmer can use ambient declarations.
-The following example declares the ‘document’ object supplied by browsers.
-Because the declaration does not specify a type, the type ‘any’ is inferred.
-The type ‘any’ means that a tool can assume nothing about the shape or behavior of the document object.
+The following example declares the 'document' object supplied by browsers.
+Because the declaration does not specify a type, the type 'any' is inferred.
+The type 'any' means that a tool can assume nothing about the shape or behavior of the document object.
 Some of the examples below will illustrate how programmers can use types to further characterize the expected behavior of an object.

 ```TypeScript
 declare var document;
 document.title = "Hello";  // Ok because document has been declared
 ```

-In the case of ‘document’, the TypeScript compiler automatically supplies a declaration, because TypeScript by default includes a file ‘lib.d.ts’ that provides interface declarations for the built-in JavaScript library as well as the Document Object Model.
+In the case of 'document', the TypeScript compiler automatically supplies a declaration, because TypeScript by default includes a file 'lib.d.ts' that provides interface declarations for the built-in JavaScript library as well as the Document Object Model.

 The TypeScript compiler does not include by default an interface for jQuery, so to use jQuery, a programmer could supply a declaration such as: